changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-errors-and-exceptions.md

 <properties
-   pageTitle="一般的にスローされる FabricClient 例外 | Microsoft Azure"
-   description="FabricClient API でアプリケーションやクラスターの管理操作を実行しているときにスローされる可能性のある一般的な例外とエラーについて説明します。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="rwike77"
+   pageTitle="Common FabricClient exceptions thrown | Microsoft Azure" description="Describes the common exceptions and errors which can be thrown by the FabricClient APIs while performing application and cluster management operations." services="service-fabric" documentationCenter=".net" authors="rwike77"